nairda2612/ChipsAhoy/README.md

 Once the regulome is determined, the next step is the Gene Set Enrichment Analysis (GSEA).
 Two GSEAs are made by this script, one using GO terms, and another one using KEGG Pathways.
 The functions for both GSEA are similar, enrichGO and enrichKEGG, respectively.

-The enrichGO function receives de regulome, the universe defined, an OrgDb object (in this case, that for Arabidopsis thaliana), the ontology terms to analyze (all, in this case), the p-value cutoff and the keyType (in this case, TAIR).
+The enrichGO function receives de regulome, the universe defined, an OrgDb object (in this case, that for Arabidopsis thaliana), the ontology terms to analyse (all, in this case), the p-value cutoff and the keyType (in this case, TAIR).

 The enrichKEGG receives the regulome, the universe defined, the organism code (in this case “ath”) and the p-value cutoff.